VivekChatterjee/portfolio-site/README.md

 git push origin your-branch-name
 ```

-Now submit the Pull request
+Now submit the Pull Request.

+> If there are no issues, you can create any issue or feature you want to have and then raise the Pull Request.

 ## DEVELOPMENT on your local computer
 `Clone the repository`: